It’s Not a Championship; It’s an Anniversary

 So, fitting his personality and the guidance of his mentor Dean Smith, he has spent the last nearly 40 years developing his competitive cauldron.
 At this stage, it has become a rather complex system of charting and weighting wins in practice, and if you ask him why he has been so successful at North Carolina, he will probably tell you it’s his competitive cauldron—after admitting the first reason is the remarkably talented players.

 Start charting winners in practice.
 Starting rewarding and praising a competitive effort.
-It is important to do this in ways that nurture a competitive spirit and a growth mindset, and I have written about how to do that here.
+It is important to do this in ways that nurture a competitive spirit and a growth mindset, and I have written about how to do that in my article How to Build a Competitive Spirt in Athletes.
 Regardless of your level or sport, there is value in this system.

 - The Man Watching by Tim Crothers